Conqu3red/parsergen/README.md

 # parsergen
-A simple library for creating parsers and lexers.
+A simple library for creating lexers and recursive descent parsers.

 # Quickstart
 ```